Hamzaali146/Pearls-AQI-Predictor/README.md

 # Pearls AQI Predictor

-A local-first project that trains a model to predict Air Quality Index (AQI) related targets from engineered features, exposes a prediction API, and provides simple frontends for exploration and demo (Streamlit).
+A local-first project for 10 Peals Shine Program that trains a model to predict Air Quality Index (AQI) related targets from engineered features, exposes a prediction API, and provides simple frontends for exploration and demo (Streamlit).
 The codebase is structured to work locally and to be adaptable to production (feature store, CI scheduled retraining, and containerization).

 ## Quick summary